 In spite of the notoriety of Devil’s Night, Detroit is not the only city to experience an escalation from pranks to arson on October, 30th.

 Camden, New Jersey had its own period of Mischief-Night-related arson in the 1990's that easily rivaled Detroit’s.

-While Detroit ended the arson, as well as the more innocent mischief, through neighborhood patrols and simply changing the name from Devil’s Night to Angel’s Night, much of the United States still celebrate some type of prank-riddled night on October 30th.
-Miss the innocent side to the holiday in Detroit?
-Maybe a few local kids can help you out by decorating your yard with a few rolls of Charmin Spring Bounty toilet paper.
+While Detroit has attempted to end the arson, as well as the more innocent mischief, through neighborhood patrols and simply changing the name from Devil’s Night to Angel’s Night, much of the city still celebrate some type of prank-riddled night on October 30th.

 In fact, in 2017 alone there were a reported 21 fires in the Detroit metro area that were caused by pranksters trying their hand in the mischief of Devil's Night.
 If you're traveling to the region during the end of October, it's best to avoid going out after dark on the day before Halloween, especially in the more dangerous neighborhoods.